All Products

 • Remove nodes only from the ACK console.
 Do not use kubectl delete node.

-• Do not release or remove ECS instances from the ECS console, the Auto Scaling console, or by calling API operations.
-When an ECS instance expires or is released outside ACK, the corresponding node stops running and is removed from the ACK console.
+• Do not release or remove ECS instances from the ECS console, Auto Scaling console, or by using the API.
+If an ECS instance expires or is released outside ACK, the corresponding node stops and is removed from the ACK console.

 • Renew subscription ECS instances before they expire.